Try This: Go Bouldering at a Local Climbing Gym

 5508 1 St. S.E., 403-998-8140, bolderclimbing.com

-The Calgary Climbing Centre (CCC) is the big one: it has three locations across the city.
+The Calgary Climbing Centre (CCC) is the big one: it has four locations across the city including its newest in Rocky Mountain.
 At each location, the bouldering walls are designed slightly differently and you’ll be able to try out different climbing problems.
+If you want to take your skills outside, sign up for one of the centre's outdoor courses.

 While Crux Climbing and Bouldering is known as being one of the tallest gyms in North America, you don’t need to rope climb to 72-feet to appreciate this venue.
 Crux has more than 3,000 square feet of bouldering as well as a Bouldering League that runs from mid-January to mid-March.
 (Remember that if you get really into the sport and want to make things a little more competitive next year.)